lukemunsch/promo-sales-review/README.md

 ## Overview

 This is a system designed to review the promotional sales during the month.
-It is designed to be manager review only and will require a password to be put in correctly to activate the system.
+It is designed to be manager review only and will require a password to be put in correctly to activate the promo sales review system.
 Once the password is in, the first step is to retrieve the information from the input spreadsheet.

 The system has evolved a couple of times; due to terminal size and dimensions, I have made further adjustments and required a method of shortening what was displayed in the terminal window;
 - There is now a menu set up that allows the user to break down the information into choices that can be reviewed as many times and in any order.